Malekchairat/PI-Noujoum/README.md

 #esprit #noujoum

 🌟 Noujoum - Fan Events & Merchandise Platform
-Noujoum is a web application built with Symfony, designed to connect fan communities by offering a platform for publishing events (concerts, fan meets) and selling merchandise.
+Noujoum is a web application built with Java fx, designed to connect fan communities by offering a platform for publishing events (concerts, fan meets) and selling merchandise.
 The platform includes user management, ticket reservations, product purchases, and more — all accessible to fans and administrators.

 📁 Project Structure
 This project is divided into 5 main management modules: